reef-technologies/handbook/README.md

 The application can be downloaded from here: [Hubstaff Tracker](https://app.hubstaff.com/download)

+#### Bugs

+Workaround for window resize (most project names are like `Internal / some...` - it is hard to find your project): you click `>>` then you can resize left pane a little bit, then `<<` - repeat several times - now you can read full project names.

+It tracks time per 10-minute slot per project, so if you log some time in the given 10-minute period, switch to another project and switch back to the first one, it cannot really be distinguished (number and order of such switches is not recorded).

+Another issue is that manually logged time in the given slot cannot co-exist with any application-tracked time, so if you work from 14:01 to 14:02 and then log manual time for 14:05 to 14:10, the manual time entry will eat the tracked time.
+It's quite difficult to run into this, but it happened at least once to us.

 ### Why do we use a time tracker

 #### So that we know how much you should be paid